Feline Viral Rhinotracheitis (FVR)

 Feline Infectious Peritonitis

 NOTE: Recent evidence has shed some controversy on the F.I.P.
-Vaccine— At this time we are not recommending the vaccine, but we are also awaiting further information on possible occurrences of vaccine induced sensitization to F.I.P. development.
+Vaccine for cats — At this time we are not recommending the vaccine, but we are also awaiting further information on possible occurrences of vaccine induced sensitization to F.I.P. development.